European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

    ```

    :::important
-   - Be sure to call the POST&nbsp;/token/generate endpoint only when you have a legal basis to convert the user’s <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> to EUID tokens for targeted advertising.
+   - Be sure to call the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint only when you have a legal basis to convert the user’s <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> to EUID tokens for targeted advertising.

    - Always apply `doNotGenerateTokensForOptedOut()`.
 This applies a parameter similar to setting `optout_check=1` in the call to the POST&nbsp;/token/generate endpoint (see [Unencrypted JSON Body Parameters](../endpoints/post-token-generate.md#unencrypted-json-body-parameters)).
    :::

    <!-- uid2_euid_diff re legal basis for admonition above (first bullet not in UID2) -->

-#### Client-Server Integration
+#### Basic Usage, Client-Server Integration

 If you're using client-server integration (see [Client-Server Integration Guide for JavaScript](../guides/integration-javascript-client-server.md)), follow this step: